Vinyl Flooring Fitting Cost

 Delivery Costs

 If you’re buying the vinyl yourself, you may need to factor in the delivery cost.
 Some companies will offer free delivery if you’re paying over a certain price, but it’s worth checking this.
-Delivery of vinyl flooring can add £20 - £30 to your total costs.
+Delivery of vinyl flooring can add £20 to £30 to your total costs.

 Preparing Your Subfloor